 A physician at The Ohio State University Wexner Medical Center has developed an innovative ganglion block treatment for chronic post-traumatic headaches.
-W. Jerry Mysiw, MD, the chair of the Department of Physical Medicine and Rehabilitation and the Ernest W. Johnson Chair and Professor of Physical Medicine and Rehabilitation, runs the Chronic Concussion Clinic.
+W. Jerry Mysiw, MD, Professor of Physical Medicine and Rehabilitation, runs the Chronic Concussion Clinic.
 There, he and his team provide comprehensive treatments to patients with chronic headaches after a head injury.

 “The overwhelming majority of people referred to the clinic are those who have post-concussion symptoms,” Dr. Mysiw says.
 “These patients have been symptomatic for more than a year and treatment has been unsuccessful.
 They are referred to us for the management of their headaches and other concussion-related consequences.”